github/docs/content/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows.md

 | --------------------- | -------------- | ------------ | -------------|
 | [`merge_group`](/webhooks-and-events/webhooks/webhook-events-and-payloads#merge_group) | `checks_requested` | SHA of the merge group | Ref of the merge group |

-{% note %}

-**Notes**:
+> [!NOTE]

-* {% data reusables.developer-site.multiple_activity_types %} Although only the `checks_requested` activity type is supported, specifying the activity type will keep your workflow specific if more activity types are added in the future.
+> * {% data reusables.developer-site.multiple_activity_types %} Although only the `checks_requested` activity type is supported, specifying the activity type will keep your workflow specific if more activity types are added in the future.
 For information about each activity type, see "[AUTOTITLE](/webhooks-and-events/webhooks/webhook-events-and-payloads#merge_group)." {% data reusables.developer-site.limit_workflow_to_activity_types %}
-* {% data reusables.actions.merge-group-event-with-required-checks %}
+> * {% data reusables.actions.merge-group-event-with-required-checks %}

-{% endnote %}

 Runs your workflow when a pull request is added to a merge queue, which adds the pull request to a merge group.
 For more information see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request-with-a-merge-queue)".